Deborah-Digges/deborah-digges.github.io/2020-10-05-From-Jekyll-To-Gatsby.md

 ### Fixing All the Things

 #### Links
-To avoid breaking links, I used the same slug format as before In my case, the slug is derived from the filename
+To avoid breaking links, I used the same slug format as before: `YYYY/MM/DD/Title`.
+In my case, the slug was derived from the filename instead of the frontmatter, which required a little special handling.

-Use createFilePath to access the filename
+- Used createFilePath to access the filename
-Perform logic to create the slug
+- Performed logic to create the slug
-Use createNodeField to create fields that can be queried per file.
+- Used createNodeField to create fields that can be queried per file.

 #### Highlighting
 Changing from pygment to markdown highlighting